 - You can login to your organization's portal and publish features from a variety of data sources such as CSV files, GeoJSON, shapefiles, feature collections, or file geodatabases.
 All of these options and their steps are outlined in the publish hosted feature services topic.

-- You can publish feature services using ArcGIS Desktop.
-This involves setting up a map document, and defining a feature class schema or importing an existing feature class.
+- You can publish a feature service using ArcGIS Desktop.
+This involves setting up a map document and defining a feature class schema, or importing an existing feature class.
 Optionally, you can define feature templates to make it easy for the app's end user to create common features.
 You can then publish the map as a service to ArcGIS Online or ArcGIS Enterprise.
-For offline workflows, you must enable the Feature Access capability and ensure that the service is sync-enabled.
+For offline workflows, you must enable the Feature Access capability and ensure that the service is sync-enabled (discussed in Prepare data for offline use.

 - You can create a feature layer using the ArcGIS for Developers site.
 Log in to the site using your organization account or your free developers subscription.
 Access the Layers tab and click the Create New Layer button.
 For offline workflows, follow the instructions to create the new feature layer ensuring that you have checked the box to enable the layer to be taken offline to allow it to be viewed, edited, and synchronized.
 After creating a layer you can add data to it in the ArcGIS Online Map Viewer.